aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 It’s still possible that your teams might provision software products not governed by these two options, which means you could receive an unwanted surprise in the next audit.

-In this blog post, we show you how to build a solution that discovers and tracks your SQL Server instances.
-You can use the approach in this solution to target other commercial software such as Oracle, SAP, or IBM.
+In this blog post, we show you how to build a solution that discovers and tracks your Microsoft SQL Server instances.
+You can enhance this approach to target other commercial software such as Oracle, SAP, or IBM.
+Although this solution was developed for Amazon Elastic Compute Cloud (Amazon EC2) instances in single account in a single AWS Region, you can easily expand it to work across multiple regions and accounts within an AWS organization.

 # Solution overview